fab-jul/torchac/README.md

 The implementation is based on [this blog post](https://marknelson.us/posts/2014/10/19/data-compression-with-arithmetic-coding.html), meaning that we implement _arithmetic coding_.
 While it could be further optimized, it is already much faster than doing the equivalent thing in pure-Python (because of all the bit-shifts etc.).
-In L3C, Encoding an entire `512 x 512` image happens in 0.202s (see Appendix A in the paper).
+In L3C, Encoding all pixels of a `512 x 512` image happens in 0.202s (see Appendix A in the paper).

 ### What torchac is

-- A simple library to encode a stream of symbols into a bitstream given the cumulative distribution of the symbols.
+- A simple-to-use library to encode a stream of symbols into a bitstream given the cumulative distribution (CDF) of the symbols.
-- The number of possible symbols must be finite.
+The number of possible symbols must be finite.

 ### What torchac is not